fiedka/fiedka/README.md

 https://uefi.org/sites/default/files/resources/ACPI_Spec_6_3_A_Oct_6_2020.pdf)
 comprises `1062` pages.

+> Is there research on UEFI implementations?

+Yes.
+See https://depletionmode.com/uefi-boot.html for a decent introduction.

 > Do UEFI images contain more than just the UEFI firmware?

 Yes.
 On Intel platforms, (CS)ME and ethernet adapter firmware is included, and